netkicorp/netkidocs/onboard_id_theme_androidx.md

 ## Customizing elements

-For each one of the elements that are customizable, the SDK has a setter method that can be used to override the default value.
+For each of the customizable elements, the SDK has a setter method that can be used to override the default value.

 Those setters are exposed through